-- Another option is to name the Christian Community Foundation Board of Directors as advisors who would continue to give as the donor had prior to his death or grant all or part of the fund to the Foundation's Area of Interest Funds.
+- Another option is to name the Christian Community Foundation board of directors as advisors who would continue to give as the donor had prior to their death or grant all or part of the fund to the Foundation's Area of Interest Funds.

-The Hope for Memphis Fund was established by the Hope Foundation in 2006 to invest strategically in Christian organizations seeking City transformation: spiritually, academically, economically, and relationally.
+The Hope for Memphis Fund was established by the Christian Community Foundation, formerly the Hope Foundation, in 2006 to invest strategically in Christian organizations seeking city transformation spiritually, academically, economically and relationally.